janneshb/SimpleSim.jl/docs/src/examples/four_rotor_drone.md

 # Four-Rotor Drone

-In this example, a four-rotor drone, just as the ones you can buy from various manufacturers, is set up.
-The drone involves the following individual models:
+In this example, a four-rotor drone, just as the , is set up.
+Roughly speaking, the drone involves the following individual models:

 * a rigid body
 * motors